AviatrixSystems/avxlabs-docs/ace_backbone/docs/backbone.md

 FlowIQ outcome
 ```

-## Conclusion
+## 12. Conclusion

-In this lab, you successfully designed and implemented a multi-cloud backbone architecture for ABC Healthcare, extending their cloud infrastructure across both Azure and AWS.
-Despite initial challenges, such as the lack of native connectivity between Azure Route Server and other cloud providers, you leveraged Aviatrix's multicloud transit capabilities to create an efficient and robust solution.
-Through sequential tasks, you deployed key infrastructure components, including AWS Transit Gateway, Aviatrix Transit VPCs, and Aviatrix Transit Gateways.
-As a result, ABC Healthcare now possesses a `scalable and high-performance multi-cloud network backbone`, poised to support its growing cloud initiatives with enhanced inter-cloud and hybrid connectivity.
+In this lab, you successfully designed and implemented a multi-cloud backbone architecture for ABC Healthcare, integrating their cloud infrastructure across Azure and AWS.
+Despite initial challenges, such as the absence of native connectivity between Azure Route Server and other cloud providers, you utilized Aviatrix’s multi-cloud transit capabilities to develop an efficient and resilient solution.
+Through a series of guided tasks, you deployed key infrastructure components, including AWS Transit Gateway, Aviatrix Transit VPCs, and Aviatrix Transit Gateways.
+As a result, ABC Healthcare now has a `scalable and high-performance multi-cloud network backbone`, well-equipped to support its expanding cloud initiatives with improved inter-cloud and hybrid connectivity.